wvitzthum/modelServer/README.md

 * No auto-scaling based on inference metrics
 * No pre/post-processing without custom implementation
 * Missing model monitoring and explainability tools

+And there is the serverless option, installation of both differs so please follow guidance below.
+Most of this example has been built on the rawDeployment option.

 ### Serverless needs KNative to install it on the k8s cluster
 ```bash